Skip to main content

 Training

-In order to process a NESA and get access to the internal NESA WebApp you must have completed the NESA Training.
+In order to process a NESA and get access to the internal NESA WebApp, you must have completed the NESA Training.
 To request access to the two-part training, please email NESA@bath.ac.uk.
-Once you have completed parts 1 & 2, which is self-led and self-paced on Moodle, you need to email the NESA test assessment to NESA@bath.ac.uk.
+Once you have completed parts 1 and 2, which are self-led and self-paced on Moodle, you need to email the NESA test assessment to NESA@bath.ac.uk.
 Access will then be provided to the live system within 10 working days.

-To check who in your department has access to the NESA WebApp click on relevant link below:-
+To check who in your department has access to the NESA WebApp, please click on relevant link:

 Length of an employment assessment